VolkanSah/Custom-Fields-Eraser/README.md

 - **Input Sanitization:** Utilizes `sanitize_text_field()` to sanitize the `$meta_key` before it is used in SQL queries or displayed.
 - **WordPress Functions:** Employs WordPress functions like `$wpdb->get_results()` and `$wpdb->delete()` to handle database interactions securely.
 - **AJAX Security:** Uses `check_ajax_referer()` to validate the security token (Nonce) for AJAX requests.

+## Why Use This Plugin

+Over time, as you install and test various plugins and themes, your WordPress database can become cluttered with numerous custom fields.
+These fields can bloat your database, impacting performance and making it difficult to manage your data.
+Custom Fields Eraser helps you identify and remove unnecessary custom fields, keeping your database clean and optimized.

 ## Installation